 www.vooberlin.com

-Voo Store is a destination store.
+Voo Store is a ‘destination store’.
 Born in 2010 as a physical store in a somewhat unusual Kreuzberg location, it is its intimate backyard and green wall tiles that have been responsible for its worldwide success.
 The atmosphere is very welcoming and informal, and we aim to get this feeling across through our digital communication, too.

 Instagram has been crucial in this; alongside our online store and editorials, our social media content aims at connecting and interacting with our customers, inviting them to feel part of the store experience, even from afar.
-From professional images, to iPhone and backstage shots, as well as pictures of the neighborhood and the store itself, we constantly generate visual content that feels real whil simultaneously framing Voo Store as a constituent of the neighborhood and the city at large.
+From professional images, to iPhone and backstage shots, as well as pictures of the neighborhood and the store itself, we constantly generate visual content that feels ‘real’ while simultaneously framing Voo Store as a constituent of the neighborhood and the city at large.
 Moreover, model casting and styling have a palpable impact on the overall curation of our online image.

 MAGDALENA AND MARKUS BUDIM, FOUNDERS, THE BUDIMS, VIENNA, AUSTRIA